Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I am the monarch of the desert.

-very gendered also.
+King and Queen very gendered also.

-let's go with monarch.
+Let's go with monarch.

-Yeah, they should have
+Yeah, they should have called him the Scorpion monarch.

 Oh, that's fucking good.

-do you remember that?
+Because I was thinking, do you remember that?

-ABC kind of program called Monarch of the Glen.
+There was like a Sunday night ABC kind of program called Monarch of the Glen.

 Yes.

-having to come back to look after his country estate.
+to look after is country estate.

 Yeah, yeah.

-And finally for me,
+And finally for me, I'd love to thank from, ooh, address unknown.

 Chris Smith.

-that feels good.
+Back to back, Chris, is that feels good.

-Monarch of the Brick.
+Monarch of the brick.

-Just names things
+Just names things she sees.

-Monarch of the Brick.
+Monarch of the brick.

-Monarch of the Brick.
+Monarch of the brick.

 Should I stop?